The almost sure theory of finite metric spaces: Abstract

 \section{Abstract}

-We establish an approximate $0$-$1$ law for finite metric spaces (of diameter at most $1$) by establishing the existence of a complete theory $T_{\as}$ of metric spaces for which, given any sentence $\sigma$ in the language of pure metric spaces and any $\epsilon>0$, almost surely in sufficiently large finite metric spaces, the value of $\sigma$ is within $\epsilon$ of the value $T_{\as}$ assigns to $\sigma$.
+We establish an approximate zero-one law for sentences of continuous logic over finite metric spaces of diameter at most $1$.
+More precisely, we axiomatize a complete metric theory $T_{\as}$ such that, given any sentence $\sigma$ in the language of pure metric spaces and any $\epsilon>0$, the probability that the difference of the value of $\sigma$ in a random metric space of size $n$ and the value of $\sigma$ in any model of $T_{\as}$ is less than $\epsilon$ approaches $1$ as $n$ approaches infinity.
 We also establish some model-theoretic properties of the theory $T_{\as}$.